pawel778899/FinanceManagerApp/README.md

 # FinanceManagerApp is a simple console application to manage your own incomes and expenses.
 Technologies used: Java, Hibernate, SQL.

-Practical Procjet at SDA classes.
+Practical Project at SDA classes.